cguardia/ZODB-Documentation/book/transactions.rst

 retryable exceptions.
 If there's a match, there are two possibilities: if a test function was not defined for the error in question, True is immediately returned.
-However, if there's a test function defined, the error is passed to it to verify wheter it's really retryable or not.
+However, if there's a test function defined, the error is passed to it to verify whether it's really retryable or not.
 Again, if it is, True is returned.

 This strategy should be enough to handle a good number of transient errors